We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-CommunicativeSilverCaribou8303 +0 points · about 7 years ago
+CommunicativeSilverCaribou8303 +0 points · over 7 years ago

 I just completed my first week with my CPAP after being diagnosed with moderate sleep apnea.
 My episodes have gone from 17/hr to 10 to 6 and last night to 2!
 I am so modest and embarrassed that I haven't let my family see me with the contraption on but I am completely committed as I feel fantastic already.
 I am hoping to lower my resistant high blood pressure whic my doctor says will definitely happen if I still with this every night.
 I am shocked at how quickly I am already feeling great!!!!
 I should have gotten my CPAP 10 years ago!